 The tubes of after-color conditioning treatment that comes in at-home hair coloring makes a great 'shave lotion' for your legs and underarms.
-Be sure you aren't allergic first!
-And watch out, the tub/shower could be slippery.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Tips and advice for shaving your legs.
 Post your ideas.

 When shaving your legs use baby oil rather than shaving foam and you will get a 'closer shave' and have silky soft legs!